BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 - **File Pattern Tool:** Extract metadata from filenames using patterns like `%artist% - %album%`, or rename files based on their metadata tags.
 - **CSV Export/Import:** Export metadata from loaded files to CSV, or import metadata from a CSV file to update tags in bulk.
 - **Find & Replace:** Search and replace text across 8 metadata fields with optional case sensitivity and live preview of changes.
-- **Copy/Paste/Remove Metadata:** Copy metadata from one file and paste it to another, or remove all metadata from a selected file, via right-click context menu in Per-File Mode.
+- **Copy/Paste/Remove Metadata:** Copy metadata from one file and paste it to another, remove all metadata from a selected file, or open detailed track information via the right-click context menu in Per-File Mode.
 - **File Search:** Filter the file list by name using the built-in search bar.
 - **Settings Dialog:** Configure ID3v2 version (2.3/2.4), text encoding (UTF-8/UTF-16/Latin1), cover image settings, tag retention options, and auto-tag scope.
 - **Cloud Settings Sync:** Sync tag settings to the cloud via [Arctisoft Hub](https://github.com/BerndHagen/Arctisoft-Studio-Hub), keeping your configuration consistent across devices.
-- **Multi-Format Support:** Edit metadata in 7 audio formats and 6 video formats with full tag support.
+- **Multi-Format Support:** Edit metadata in 7 audio formats and 6 video formats with format-dependent tag support.
 - **System Monitoring:** Real-time performance graphs showing CPU, RAM, and disk usage with numerical statistics.
 - **Context Menus:** Quick access to cut/copy/paste text, copy/clear console, select/remove images, copy/paste/remove metadata, and open folder or copy path from the path bar.